UKPLab/tacl2016-trainingdata4srl/README.md

 ## Project structure

  * The package `rulebasedsrl` contains the runnable pipelines (one for English and one for German) which make use of the [DKPro Core](https://dkpro.github.io/dkpro-core/) framework.
- * To run the pipelines, you need to obtain several datasets and resources:
+ * To run the pipelines, you need to obtain the following corpora and lexical resources:
-   * *corpora* the pipelines assume corpora with the following preprocessing annotations: tokenizing, POS-tagging, lemmatization, as well as FrameNet frame annotations for verbs.
+   * the pipelines assume corpora with the following preprocessing annotations: tokenizing, POS-tagging, lemmatization, as well as FrameNet frame annotations for verbs.
-   * *lexical resources* You need the SemLink resource which is read by `RoleMappingUtil`.
+   * You need the SemLink resource which is read by `RoleMappingUtil`.
 Another requirement is a UBY database, either a MySQL database or a H2 file database.
 The English UBY is available for download here: http://uby.ukp.informatik.tu-darmstadt.de/uby/.
 For German, please contact us to obtain a database, this requires that you have a [GermaNet](http://www.sfs.uni-tuebingen.de/GermaNet/) license.

 ## Requirements